Chapter 7 Bankruptcy in Georgia

 A Chapter 7 or even a Chapter 13 does not discharge student debts; it doesn’t discharge alimony, child support, or some tax debts, for instance, such as income taxes that were accrued within the last two to three years.
 It does allow you to discharge all other debts.
 If you have a car payment, of course, you have to keep making your car payment if you wanted to keep the car.
 You could surrender a car and you would not be required to make any payments, and the same thing with your mortgage, as well.
 If you have any questions concerning what is encompassed or was is included in a Chapter 7 bankruptcy, just give our office a call.
 Thank you.

-Are you or a loved one in the process of filing for bankruptcy in Statesboro or Springfield and have questions about Chapter 7 Bankruptcy in Georgia?
+Are you or a loved one in the process of filing for bankruptcy in Statesboro, Springfield, or Swainsboro and have questions about Chapter 7 Bankruptcy in Georgia?
 Contact the experienced Georgia bankruptcy attorneys at Hall & Navarro today for a consultation and case evaluation.

 We can help get your life back on track.